cosmos/gaia/docs/resources/archives.md

 - [Cosmos Hub 2](https://cosmoshub-2.bigdipper.live/)
 - [Cosmos Hub 3](https://cosmoshub-3.bigdipper.live/)

-If you want to makes archives available to the community, feel free to open a PR to this file and add them.
+If you want to make archives available to the community, feel free to open a PR to this file and add them.